jikamens/jobs-filterer-for-linkedin/README.md

-# LinkedIn Jobs Filterer Chrome and Firefox Extension
+# Jobs Filterer for LinkedIn Chrome and Firefox Extension

 LinkedIn's "recommended jobs” and job search functionality are pretty good at finding jobs you might be interested in, but unfortunately